lpratt30/lpratt30.github.io/aboutme.md

 subtitle: Why I spend my limited mortal time Engineering
 ---

 My name is Luke Pratt.
-I was forged in the fires of mechanical engineering.
-I took 30 more credits than needed to graduate, taking courses in philosophy, biomedical engineering, and even physics up to quantum mechanics.
+I was forged in the fires of mechanical engineering, having taken 30 more credits than needed to graduate, exploring courses in philosophy, biomedical engineering, and even quantum mechanics.

-I even did a research project to make a device to emulate firefly emission spectra so that Biologists at the University of Georgia may be able to study genetic variations across populations!
+One of my notable projects involved creating a device to emulate firefly emission spectra, aiding biologists at the University of Georgia in studying genetic variations across populations.

-As I was working as a Process Engineeer in the Semiconductor industry, I learned that my favorite aspects of the job were those regarding data analysis.

-While working at Intel, I studied part-time at a community college to learn basic Java programming and data structures.
-I moved to Samsung for a better schedule to study for school (compressed), in addition to a substantial increase in compensation.

-However, I found the compressed (nights) schedule was terrible for my wellbing and greatly impaired my ability to study.
-I gave Samsung a 10-week notice and from there focused on finishing my Master's degree.
+While working as a Process Engineer in the semiconductor industry, I discovered my passion for data analysis.
+At Intel, I pursued part-time studies at a community college to learn Java programming and data structures.
+Seeking a better schedule for studying, I transitioned to Samsung, which also offered a substantial compensation increase.
+However, the compressed (night) schedule at Samsung negatively impacted my well-being and study effectiveness.
+After giving a 10-week notice, I focused on completing my Master’s degree.

-Despite a non-CS background, I took some of the more challenging possible courses.
-My complete course list was:
+Despite not having a CS background, I took on some of the more challenging courses available, including:

-- Machine Learning, Reinforcement Learning, Deep Learning, Operating Systems, High Performance Computing, High Performance Computing Architecture, Big Data for Healthcare Analytics, Knowledge Based Artificial Intelligence, Machine Learning for Trading
+- Machine Learning
+- Reinforcement Learning
+- Deep Learning
+- Operating Systems
+- High Performance Computing
+- High Performance Computer Architecture
+- Big Data for Health Informatics
+- Knowledge-Based Artificial Intelligence
+- Machine Learning for Trading

-During my studies, I learned not only do I have an interest in data, I also find classical CS topics such as Systems to be very interesting.
+While I started the MS with a focus on Data Science, I soon found classical CS topics like Systems to be fascinating.

-I am interested in roles that require data analysis and/or Machine Learning.
-I am also interested in roles for software development.
-Finally, I am interested in research oriented roles.

-In summary, I am passionate for working on any interesting problems that will augment my skills for the future.
+I am interested in roles that involve data analysis, machine learning, software development, and research.
+My passion lies in tackling interesting problems that enhance my skills for the future.